awesomefunda/roofing-proposal-system/README.md

 ## Troubleshooting

 **"Invalid or Expired Link"**
 Token not found in Leads sheet.
-Check that the proposal was saved (Leads tab has a row), SHEET_ID is set in Settings, and WEBAPP_URL matches the current deployment.
+Check that the proposal was saved (Leads tab has a row) and SHEET_ID is set in Settings.

 **Signing works in incognito, not in regular browser** You are the script owner.
 Normal behavior.
 Real customers are unaffected.
 Use incognito for testing.